Irving, New York

-Irving is a hamlet in western New York, primarily located in Chautauqua County and Erie County, with a smaller portion in Cattaraugus County.
+Irving (Jogéo’dza:e’) is a hamlet in western New York, primarily located in Chautauqua County and Erie County, with a smaller portion in Cattaraugus County.
 It also encompasses a large part of the Cattaraugus Reservation of the Seneca Nation of Indians, and serves as one of the nation’s two alternating capitals (along with Jimerson Town on the Allegany Reservation).
 Irving sits at the mouth of Cattaraugus Creek, where it flows into Lake Erie, making it a longstanding crossroads and gateway between Erie and Chautauqua counties, with U.S. Route 20, New York State Route 5, and New York State Route 438 all meeting at the creek.
 Irving is 584 feet (178 m) above sea level, has the ZIP Code 14081, and a population of 2,736 residents according to the latest census data.

 Historically, Irving developed in the early 1800s around lumber shipping, grain milling, and ferry traffic at the creek’s natural harbor.
 Although it was once considered as a possible western terminus of the New York & Erie Railroad, the choice of Dunkirk curtailed its industrial prospects, and the community centered instead on farming — first grains and later grapes, as part of the Lake Erie viticultural belt.
 It is the site of the Thomas Indian School (1855–1957), a state-run boarding school for Native American children that is remembered today both as a significant local institution and as a site of cultural trauma for the Seneca and other Haudenosaunee (Iroquois) peoples.
 In the 20th century, Sunset Bay, another hamlet, grew into a seasonal beach community and the New York State Thruway made Irving more accessible, with Interstate 90 and Seneca-owned businesses emerging as drivers of the local economy.